 Anyway, I’ll pay a visit to that place and see what I can get, however I’m a little hesitant due to the sphinxes, there must be more in hell so I don’t know what to expect but at least I’m not emptyhanded, my recently acquired powers from the stone should be enough, I hope.

 I can’t get out of my head the fact that Lilith was so interested in my sexual preferences, also why was she testing me?
-It all seems very weird, makes me believe she has a quite defined sexual preference as well and makes me think about her entourage… I’m wondering if for some reason she forced the women in the group to perform any kind of foreplay?
+It all seems very weird, makes me believe she has a quite defined sexual preference as well and makes me think about her entourage . . .
+I’m wondering if for some reason she forced the women in the group to perform any kind of foreplay?
 That could have been the real reason for them to leave, they may have admired her but I don’t think till the point of fucking.

 I had enough with Lilith so far so I needed to move on, at least I got nothing to do with her anymore and I need to refocus on Leann again.